Asexuality: How Do You Know If You’re Asexual?

 Since sexuality is never black and white, graysexuality is an inclusive term for those who fall in the middle.
 People who identify as graysexual often consider themselves a part of the asexual community.

-How to Tell if Someone is Asexual
+How to Tell If You’re Asexual

 You might wonder if you’re asexual, or how to tell if someone else is asexual.